Carno F.C.: 2019 onwards

+2025–26 season

+On 3 April 2026, Carno won the Emrys Morgan Cup, securing their first trophy since 2016.
+The final was held at Latham Park, Newtown, where they faced Berriew.
+Carno took the lead through Norton Collins before Berriew equalised to send the match to a penalty shootout.
+Goalkeeper Chris Brown saved the opening penalty, and a further miss from Berriew gave Carno the advantage.
+Captain Ger Jones, Dave Anthony and Iwan Jerman all converted their penalties before Ollie Lewis scored the decisive fourth spot-kick to seal victory.
+Captain Geraint Jones lifted the trophy at full time, marking a significant achievement for the club.

 Reserves

-Carno formed a reserve team in the 2006/07 season.
+Carno formed a reserve team in the 2006–07 season.
 It began in the Montgomeryshire League Division 2.
-The first chance at silverware was in the 2007/08 season where Carno were defeated 4–2 by Llansantffraid Reserves in the Village Cup at Llansantffraid.
-Carno secured promotion to Montgomeryshire League Division 1 in 2009/10.
+The first chance at silverware was in the 2007–08 season where Carno were defeated 4–2 by Llansantffraid Reserves in the Village Cup at Llansantffraid.
+Carno secured promotion to Montgomeryshire League Division 1 in 2009–10.

 A change of league in 2014/15 saw the Reserves enter the Mid Wales League (south).
 It was an historic season with a 4th place league position secured, Carno faced league champions, Rhayader Town FC Reserves, in the League Cup final at Llanidloes Town's Victoria Avenue.
 The game ended 1–1 and Carno prevailed 5–4 on penalties with Harry Bastable scoring the winning penalty, securing the first trophy for the Reserves.
 The 2015/16 season saw the Reserves finish 7th in the League and fall at the first hurdle in their defence of the League Cup.

-The decision was made to return to the Montgomeryshire League for the 2016/17 season.
+The decision was made to return to the Montgomeryshire League for the 2016–17 season.

-The Reserve team folded before the start of the 2018/19 season after struggling the previous season to find players.
+The Reserve team folded before the start of the 2018–19 season after struggling the previous season to find players.